-What Are Short Term Business Loans?
+What Are Short-Term Business Loans?

-Many companies look for short-term loans because they are easier to obtain than their long-term counterparts.
+Many companies seek short-term loans because they are easier to obtain than their long-term counterparts.
 Long-term loans often have a minimum credit score that may be higher.
 They might also require extended time in business, which eliminates them as an option for startups.
 Short-term financing is often easier to come by for newer companies or those that need more capital to get going.

-Common Reasons To Acquire Short Term Loans
+Common Reasons To Acquire Short-Term Loans

 If you are seeking a short-term financing option, chances are your business needs the cash quickly.
 Whether you want working capital or need to purchase a new piece of equipment, a short-term loan can help you get the funding your company requires.
 With small business loans, you will also build your business credit score, leading to more financing opportunities in the future.

-Here are some additional reasons why business owners want to acquire short term funding:
+Here are some additional reasons why business owners want to acquire short-term funding: